rcongiu/Hive-JSON-Serde/CONTRIBUTING.md

 ## Check on Your Pull Request

 Go back to your pull request after a few minutes and see whether it passed muster with Travis-CI.
 Everything should look green, otherwise fix issues and amend your commit as described above.

 ## Be Patient

 It's likely that your change will not be merged and that the nitpicky maintainers will ask you to do more, or fix seemingly benign problems.
 Hang on there!

+Keep in mind that this SerDe is used by many, many people, so we don't want to make any non-backward compatible change unless it's really, really necessary.
+Also, we don't want to introduce any surprise behavior.
+For example, we do want the query to fail on incorrect/broken data *unless we have a way for the user to force it*.
+The default behaviour on malformed data is to fail, and not to quietly ingest it returning a value.

 ## Thank You